Gold with character – about alloys, color and carats

 18 karat – 75% pure gold

-14 karat – 58.5% pure gold
+14 carat – 58.5% pure gold

-9 karat – 37.5% pure gold
+9 carat – 37.5% pure gold

-In the Netherlands, 14 carat is the standard for gold jewelry.
-This is partly historically determined, but it also fits well with how we are put together: sober, practical, and with an eye for value and ease of use.
-14 carat is sturdy enough for jewelry that is worn regularly, has a warm luster and is priced just a little friendlier than 18 carat – without sacrificing appearance or character.
-But, of course, that doesn’t mean it should always be the choice.
-Sometimes a design, a gemstone or just the feel of the wearer demands something different.
+In the Netherlands, 14 carat is the standard for gold jewellery.
+This is partly historical, but it also fits well with how we are put together: down-to-earth, practical and with an eye for value as well as ease of use.
+14 karat is sturdy enough for jewellery that will be worn with regularity, has a warm luster and is priced just a little friendlier than 18 karat – without sacrificing appearance or character.

 Why 14 karat is the standard in the Netherlands (and in my studio as well)